-Daniel Darling is the Senior Vice President for Communications at NRB.
-For six years, he served as Vice President for Communications for the ERLC, an entity of the Southern Baptist Convention, America’s largest Protestant denomination.
-Dan is a bestselling author of several books, including Teen People of the Bible, Crash Course, iFaith, Real, Activist Faith, The Original Jesus, The Dignity Revolution, The Characters of Christmas and his latest, A Way With Words, which released in August, 2020.
-He is the general editor, along with Trillia Newbell, of a small group study on racial reconciliation, The Church and the Racial Divide and is a contributor to The Worldview Study Bible and The Couples Devotional Bible.
+Daniel Darling is an author, pastor, and leader.
+He is the director of the Land Center for Cultural Engagement at Southwestern Baptist Theological Seminary.
+Dan is a bestselling author of several books, including The Original Jesus, The Dignity Revolution, The Characters of Christmas, The Characters of EasterThe Characters of Creation, A Way With Words, and a children’s book, The Biggest Best Light.
+He is the general editor of a small group study on racial reconciliation, The Church and the Racial Divide , author of a Bible study on spiritual gifts, and a contributor to The Worldview Study Bible.

 Publisher’s Weekly called his writing style “substantive and punchy.”

 Dan speaks and preaches around the country and is regularly interviewed on radio and television, including MSNBC’s Morning Joe, CNN and Fox.